Lenore Coffee: Early life

 Lenore Jackson Coffee was born in San Francisco in 1896 to Andrew Jackson Coffee Jr. and Ella Muffley.
 Her parents were frequent attendees for the Orpheum Theatre.
-She relates one story when her grandmother's maid (called 'Old' Annie) became lost on their way to the Orpheum, and arrived at the Alcazar.
+She relates one story when her grandmother's maid (who was known as Old' Annie") became lost on their way to the Orpheum and arrived at the Alcazar.
 There, they saw the play Camille.

 When Coffee was sixteen, she felt determined to become an actress.
-Her mother took her to see actor Henry Miller, who was performing in a nearby play.
+Her mother took her to a play, which starred Henry Miller.
 Coffee performed a monologue before Miller, who was seated on the front row of an empty theatre.
-Impressed, Miller asked her to accompany him to New York next April.
+Impressed, Miller asked her to join him to New York next April.
 By this time, Coffee was studying at the Dominican College in San Rafael, California.
-Her father arranged a deal, in which she was to finish her last year studying at college and then she could travel to New York.
-When the time arrived, her parents had divorced, and her father felt she should pursue writing.
-When she was not interested, Coffee took her writings, tore the pages into pieces, and gave them to her father in a cardboard box.
+Her father arranged a deal, in which she would finish her last year in college first and then travel to New York.
+When the time arrived, her parents had divorced and her father felt she should pursue writing.
+When she was not interested, Coffee took her writings, tore the pages into pieces, and handed them to her father inside a cardboard box.

 Disappointed at the lost opportunity, Coffee became interested in motion pictures.
 She wrote: "They took my mind off the theatre in one way, for the form was new, yet they satisfied the dramatic and emotional demands of my nature."
-She resumed her writing career, working in advertising for a newspaper company in Chinatown.
+She resumed her writing career and worked in advertising for a newspaper in Chinatown.
 She next worked as an assistant for the Emporium department store.
 There, she was asked to write a copy advertisement for the Sunday newspaper.
 Coffee stated, "I built the ad on the premise of how to dress well on a medium salary.
 I started out by saying, 'How would you like to buy a full wardrobe at the Emporium for $300?
 You'd think: Hopeless!
 And so it would be if it weren't for the Emporium'..."
 The next day, the ad caused an influx of customers.
-The store owner praised Coffee's ad, and gave her a three-week vacation.
+The store owner praised Coffee's ad and gave her a three-week vacation.

 One day, she answered an advertisement in the Motion Pictures Herald Exhibitors, requesting a screen story for actress Clara Kimball Young.
 She submitted her original story treatment titled The Better Wife (1919) and was later paid $100.
 She also requested through telegraph to be given screen credit.
 In March 1918, she introduced herself to Harry Garson at the St. Francis Hotel.
 There, she was hired on a one-year contract at $50 a week.
-The film was released in 1919, premiering at the Criterion Theatre.
+The film was released in 1919, which premiered at the Criterion Theatre.